 4. Don’t Panic If You Can’t Pay.
 If you can’t immediately pay the taxes you owe, there are several alternatives.
 You can apply for an IRS installment agreement, suggesting your own monthly payment amount and due date, and getting a reduced late payment penalty rate.
 You also have various options for charging your balance on a credit card.
 There is no IRS fee for credit card payments, but processing companies generally charge a convenience fee.
 Electronic filers with a balance due can file early and authorize the government’s financial agent to take the money directly from their checking or savings account on the April due date, with no fee.

-Remember: To avoid delays, get your tax documents to the office as soon as you can.
+Remember: To avoid delays, get your tax documents to our office as soon as you can.